Table Of Contents

 how to create a profitable shopify store from scratch

-Step 1: Choose a Profitable Niche
+Step 1: How Do You Choose a Niche That's Actually Profitable?

 • Is this niche already in demand, or am I hoping to create demand from zero?